 These resources encourage critical reflection, discussion, debate and action.

-A range of resources is available to support you to successfully implement the Practice Principles in your work with children and families including a new video vignette that will assist you to visualise the Practice Principle of 'Partnerships with Professionals'.
+A range of resources is available to support you to successfully implement the Practice Principles in your work with children and families.
+This includes a new video series that profiles each of the eight Practice Principles, as strengthened in the revised VEYLDF.

-Download this Critical Reflection Tool (docx - 94.58kb) to read as you watch the video to prompt your thinking.
+Critical Reflection Tool (docx - 94.58kb) to read as you watch the Partnerships with Professionals video to prompt your thinking.

 Resources on the outcomes